 When the interurban opened in 1902 initially there would be fifteen passenger stations along the track between Fort Worth and Dallas, and the trip would take ninety-five minutes.
 Cars would leave both cities on the hour beginning at 6 a.m.

 This interurban “special” was loading passengers on Belknap Street downtown.
 In the background on the left is the 1883 county jail, which was replaced by the Criminal Justice Building in 1918.
 The building to the right is the Natatorium laundry.
 (Postcard from Barbara Love Logan.)

 An interurban car marked “Dallas” turns the corner from Main onto Lancaster.
 The building on the right is the 1886 Joseph H. Brown building, which was demolished in 1958 to make way for the I-30 overhead.
 (Photo from University of Texas at Arlington Library.)

 The tracks are gone now, but this little iron bridge in the East Side’s Sycamore Park (1907) was built in 1912 when the Fort Worth Southern Traction Company opened an interurban line between Fort Worth and Cleburne.
 The Cleburne track branched off the track to Dallas just east of Riverside Drive.
 By the time the Cleburne line closed in 1931, eight million passengers had clattered over the little iron bridge.

 The Cleburne line had stations in Poly.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 The Fort Worth-Dallas line had stations in Poly and Meadowbrook.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

-The East Side neighborhood named after Stop 6 on the interurban line was outside the city limits in 1919 when the Star-Telegram reported Stop 6 news in a column.
-Stop 6 today is bounded by Rosedale Street on the north, Berry Street on the south, Loop 820 on the east, and Miller Street on the west.
+The East Side neighborhood named after Stop 6 on the interurban line (at today’s Rand Street) was outside the city limits in 1919 when the Star-Telegram reported Stop 6 news in a column.
+The Stop 6 neighborhood today is bounded by Rosedale Street on the north, Berry Street on the south, Loop 820 on the east, and Miller Street on the west.